apaek1204/Dijkstra_Unity/README.md

 Final Project for CSE30331
 ---------------------------

-To open the program, the user can simply download the executable ?????? and open it.
+To play the game, the user can simply visit [here](http://www3.nd.edu/~ncarroll/RedPandaWeb/) on their web browser (not supported on mobile).

+To re-start the game, simply refresh the page.

 The entire Unity project, the directory towerDefense, can also be downloaded to open and run the project in Unity.